vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

     ![The screenshot shows the MigrateData activity showing the status has completed.](media/dms-migrate-complete.png "MigrateData activity completed")

-16. To verify the data was migrated, navigate to the **Cosmos DB Account** for the lab within the Azure Portal, then select the **Data Explorer**.
+16. Navigate to the **Cosmos DB Account** for the lab within the Azure Portal to verify the data was migrated, then select the **Data Explorer**.
 You will see the `speakers` and `sessions` collections listed within the `contentdb` database, and you will be able to explore the documents within.

     ![The screenshot shows the Cosmos DB is open in the Azure Portal with Data Explorer open showing the data has been migrated.](media/dms-confirm-data-in-cosmosdb.png "Cosmos DB is open")